140am/.vim/README.md

-# vim @ 140am
+# vim @140am

 ## What is this?

-I appreciate a good IDE but love the speed and flexibility of [vim](http://www.vim.org/) especially [MacVim](https://github.com/macvim-dev/macvim).
-This is my daily used configuration of plugins and vim settings using MacVim in OS X. Use at your own risk!
+I appreciate a good IDE (hi JetBrains and Sublime Text) but love the speed and flexibility of [vim](http://www.vim.org/) and [MacVim](https://github.com/macvim-dev/macvim).
+After years of Sublime Text 2/3 use I moved back to `vim`.
+My primary motivation being the lack of a good `go` plugin and my lag of mouse use.
+This is my daily used configuration of plugins and settings using MacVim on OS X. Use at your own risk!

 My primarily used languages are:

 - go
 - python
+- german
 - javascript / coffeescript